 I’ve only had two other jobs (apart from author) – I worked as a publicist for the charity Scope, and as a copywriter for the children’s book publisher Walker Books.
 For many years I wrote blurbs for books, adverts, catalogues and so on (if you’ve got one of the original Where’s Wally books or We’re Going on a Bear Hunt or Guess How Much I Love You, for example, then the words on the back are mine).

 I now work for myself as a full-time author, writing stories and poems, visiting schools and running creative writing courses, and I love it.
 I have three grown-up children who I used to call my “guinea pigs” because I tried out my stories on them (and because they are small and furry).
-I live in Brighton, but also have a house in Picardy in northern France where I go to write and relax.
+I live in south-east England, but also have a house in Picardy in northern France where I go to write and relax.

 My first books were about teenage life and came from my own experiences and concerns.
 I was fourteen when I discovered the immense and liberating power of writing and it was my mainstay during my teenage years.
 Now I write to entertain my children and their friends.